 If you haven't read our "What is Predictive Lead Scoring?" article yet, make sure you check it out!

-What predictive lead scoring has done is improve on traditional methods of lead scoring.
-By reducing the role human judgement plays in prioritizing leads, predictive lead scoring was always designed to improve the accuracy and efficiency of these traditional methods.
+What has predictive lead scoring has done is improve on traditional methods of lead scoring?
+By reducing the role human judgment plays in prioritizing leads, predictive lead scoring was always designed to improve the accuracy and efficiency of these traditional methods.
 Furthermore, it's supplied a data-driven reason for decisions made by marketing and sales teams, helping to align these two teams and improving the efficiency of lead prioritization systems.
 While not radically revolutionizing the face of lead scoring, predictive lead scoring has done what it’s promised.

 Predictive Lead Scoring is Improving

 Make no mistake though, predictive lead scoring is still the way of the future.
 Advances in technology will result in more streamlined systems being used.
 Machine learning algorithms that determine scores for leads will continue to evolve providing increasing value.
 For example, identifying with increased accuracy those qualified leads likely to convert.
 The next generation of lead scoring will be fuelled by APIs, more data, significant training, and constantly fine-tuned algorithms.
 Predictive lead scoring uses different models like logistic regression and random forests to determine the best match.
 This data will power models that are used in conjunction with the supplied data to produce more accurate results.